ZeKublai/Android-Slot-Machine/README.md

 <br>

 # Possible Future Improvements
+### Additional Reel Configurations:
+Extend the game's flexibility by allowing customizable grid configurations.
+Enable the ability to create reel layouts of different sizes and arrangements beyond the current 5x3 grid, accommodating varying gameplay mechanics and visual designs.

+### Handling Values Beyond Integer Limit:
+Implement a solution to handle values that exceed the maximum integer limit.
+Consider alternative data structures or approaches, such as using BigIntegers or implementing a custom arithmetic system to support calculations and storage of large values.

+### Dynamic Scaling:
+Enhance the scalability of the game by introducing a dynamic scaling mechanism that adapts the UI and game elements to different screen sizes and resolutions.
+This ensures optimal presentation and gameplay experiences across various devices and platforms as this game was only tested on a Galaxy S8.

 ### Additional Features:
 Expand the game with bonus rounds, special symbols, and progressive jackpots to enhance gameplay and engagement.